nimit95/BasicAndroidWidgets/README.md

 * **android:ems** - It specifies the maximum length of text that can be entered in the box. ems means the maximum count of 'm' that can be a fitted in the edit text and 'm' is used as it is the widest character.

 * **android:hint** - It is the hint that sometimes appears on the text area to help the aid the user and is gone when we click on the edit text.
 * **android:inputType** - It specifies the type of expected value in the text area.
-Like in this case it is name.
-In other cases it can be a number, password etc. These are predefined types provided by android.
+Like in this case, it is  'textPersonName'.
+In other cases, it can be a number, password etc. These are predefined types provided by android.

 #### ImageView
 Displays image resources, for example Bitmap or Drawable resources.
 ImageView is also commonly used to apply tints to an image and handle image scaling.
 ImageView directly extends View.